Accredible issuers have the option to add their credentials to a Blockchain record for added security.

 On the credential view, blockchain credentials will show the section of the Blockchain that they were recorded to (Blockchain ID) as an indicator of the real information you can verify.

-When you click 'VERIFY' on the credential view, Accredible will give you more information about the Blockchain record of the credential and how anyone can verify it's legitimacy.
+When you click 'Verify' button, Accredible will give you more information about the Blockchain record of the credential and how anyone can verify it's legitimacy.

 Important Note: Credentials written to the Blockchain before April 2019 will have a slightly different display: